Stem Cell Therapy for Your Dog

 How do Stem Cells Work?

 Stem cells work in several different ways.
-They decrease scar formation, increase blood vessel formation to the site of injury, and decrease inflammation.
+They decrease scar formation, increase blood vessel formation at the site of injury, and decrease inflammation.
 They are able to hone in on the site of injury and differentiate into whatever tissue type is most needed.
 In essence, they promote regeneration of body tissues while decreasing injury to those tissues.
 For instance, in an arthritic dog, stem cells injected into the joint can help to rebuild joint cartilage and decrease inflammation, thereby greatly decreasing pain.

-Is my Pet a Good Candidate for Stem Cell Therapy?
+Is My Pet a Good Candidate for Stem Cell Therapy?

 Your pet may be considered a good candidate if:

-She does not respond well to NSAID treatment, or is unable to tolerate NSAIDs.
+- She does not respond well to NSAID treatment or is unable to tolerate NSAIDs.

-Orthopedic surgery would not benefit her
+- Orthopedic surgery would not benefit her.

-She has osteoarthritis, immune mediated polyarthritis, or a tendon or ligament injury
+- She has osteoarthritis, immune-mediated polyarthritis, or a tendon or ligament injury.

-She needs long term pain medications
+- She needs long-term pain medications.

-You prefer a more natural and holistic approach to medicine
+- You prefer a more natural and holistic approach to medicine.

 What is the procedure for using Stem Cell Therapy?